www.ironjacamar.orgCommunity Documentation

 The initial deployer for resource adapter archives is handled

-by a org.jboss.jca.deployers.fungal.RADeployer
+by a org.jboss.jca.deployers.fungal.RADeployer bean.

 <bean name="RADeployer"